aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/calculate-task-duration-in-different-units/_index.md

 It can be useful to calculate the duration of a task in different units such as minutes, hours, etc.

 {{% /alert %}}
-## **Calculating Durations**
+**Calculating Durations**
-The [Task](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/Task) class offers provides the getDuration() method for calculating task duration in different units.
+The [Task](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Task) class offers provides the getDuration() method for calculating task duration in different units.
 This method takes TimeUnitType as the input argument and returns the duration as a double value.

-**Programming Sample**

 The following piece of code shows how to use this method to retrieve a task's duration in different units: minute, day, hour, week and month.